Laboon is deployed with the George H.W. Bush Carrier Strike Group in support of maritime security operations and theater security cooperation efforts in the U.S. 5th and 6th Fleet areas of responsibility

 U.S. 5TH FLEET AREA OF OPERATIONS (Mar.
-10, 2017) -Gunner's Mate Seaman Connor Hinton gets sprayed with oleoresin capsicum during ship's security reaction force training aboard the guided-missile destroyer USS Laboon (DDG 58).
-Laboon is deployed with the George H. W. Bush Carrier Strike Group in support of maritime security operations and theater security cooperation efforts in the U.S. 5th and 6th Fleet areas of responsibility.
+14, 2017) -Electrician's Mate 3rd Class Diego Garcia splices a wire for a lighting fixture on a rigid-hull inflatable boat aboard the guided-missile destroyer USS Laboon (DDG 58).
+Laboon is deployed in the U.S. 5th Fleet area of operations in support of maritime security operations designed to reassure allies and partners and preserve the freedom of navigation and the free flow of commerce in the region.
 (U.S. Navy photo by Mass Communication Specialist 3rd Class J. R. DiNiro/ Released)

 |Date Taken: